 If the gear you're thinking of buying has mixed reviews, it's best to give it a miss.
 If the reviews are good and there are more than five of them, it might be safe to buy them.

 Tip #3: Check the shipping and return policy

 Big home gym equipment such as multi-gyms, barbells and weight plates are heavy and can cost a lot of money to ship.
 Worse still, it can cost you even more money to return them, even if you change your mind.

-The age-old question is whether you should get a product for £10 with free shipping or £1 with £9 shipping.
-Considering that when items get refunded, companies usually don't refund the shipping costs, you're better off opting in for free shipping, which will help you get more money back if you return stuff later.
+The age-old question is whether you should get a product for $10 with free shipping or for $1 with $9 shipping.
+Considering that when items get refunded, companies usually don't refund the shipping costs, you're better off opting for free shipping, which will help you get more money back if you return stuff later.

 Tip #4: Think about what gear you need